lucasvinbr/GTA5GangMod/README.md

 NativeUI: https://github.com/Guad/NativeUI/releases

 Contributions are welcome!
-Please create a new branch and make a pull request if you'd like to contribute.
+Please create a new fork and make a pull request if you'd like to contribute.

+If using this mod's code as reference or base for your own works, please provide credit and/or a link to this page.